webdesigns23/flask-sqlalchemy-many-many-relationships-technical-lesson/README.md

 tables** (also called join tables).
 These are tables that exist only to join two related tables together.

-There are two approaches to building these associations: association objects, which are most similar to the models we've built so far, and the more common approach, `Table` objects.
+There are two ways to building these associations: association objects, which are most similar to the models we've built so far, and `Table` objects.

+Table objects are ideal when the sole purpose of the table is to join a many-to-many relationship between two tables.
+The employee_meetings join table will not store any information beyond what’s needed to establish the relationship, so we don’t need a model to establish EmployeeMeeting objects or retrieve any additional data from this table.

 ![employee meetings join table](/assets/employee_meetings_fk.png)